tsameema/MoneyMagnetX/README.md

 ## Contributing
 Contributions to this project are welcome!
 If you have suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
 Your feedback helps improve the system.

+Feel free to customize this README.md file further to include specific details about your implementation, usage tips, or any additional features you may have added to your bank account management system.